terraforge-js/terraforge/packages/core/README.md

 The most used IaC solutions are slow & don't effectively leverage diffing to speed up their deployments.

-## Todo's
-- When a resource is being deleted inside a deployment we need to make sure that resources that depends on our deleted resource will be updated first.

 ## Setup

 Install with (NPM):